Terms and Conditions

 The Customer guarantees that the Customer's use of November First's services does not take place unlawfully in a way that could damage November First's brand, reputation, or goodwill, or that is in violation of relevant law or regulation.

 If the Customer experiences technical problems due to viruses, cyber-attacks or the like, the Customer must not access the Portal.
-Instead, November First should be informed of this, and November First will attempt to assist the Customer in the best possible way and can for a fee manually complete transactions in accordance with the Customer's instructions in accordance with the current Price List.
+Instead, November First must be informed of this, and November First will attempt to assist the Customer in the best possible way and can for a fee manually complete transactions in accordance with the Customer's instructions in accordance with the current Price List.

 The Customer agrees not to use the Platform for illegal activities, such as making transactions in violation of the Danish Money Laundering Act or other laws, just as the Customer may not transfer viruses or other malicious code to the Platform or other services operated by November First.
 In addition, the Customer may only use its own log-in information.

-- Opening hours and support
+5. Opening hours and support

-November First provides support for the services mentioned in section 4, Monday to Thursday between 08:30 and 16:00 and Friday between 8:30 and 15:30 on all non-bank holidays.
-Support is provided via telephone contact and chat on the Portal, as well as in payment modules.
 Support is provided for up to 30 minutes per month per Customer.
 If further assistance is requested, e.g., in connection with further workshops or training of the Customer's employees, a separate fee is agreed on accordingly.

-- Transaction data
+6. Transaction data

-When November First settles transfers in accordance with the Customer's instructions, the necessary book entries are sent directly to the Portal and/or through interface to the Customer's ERP and financial systems and the like, as well as to the 3rd Party system via integration through the November First’s API.
+When November First settles transfers in accordance with the Customer's instructions, the necessary book entries are sent directly to the Portal and/or through interface to the Customer's ERP and financial systems and the like, as well as to the 3rd Party systems via integration through the November First’s API.

-- Prices and fees
+7. Prices and fees

 7.1 Exchange rates and margins